yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 6. formulate the reduced active-support problem as a QUBO
 7. use QAOA to search the feasible support space
 8. return selected supports to the full continuous portfolio model
-9. independently reconstruct and validate the resulting portfolios, and
+9. independently reconstruct and validate the resulting portfolios
 10. compare the final candidates through an explainable decision-support layer

 ---